 The Municipality approved a General Valuation Roll in the Council that was held on the 27th of June 2018.
 That General Valuation Roll was due for implementation on the 1st of July 2018, which indeed it was implemented.
-Currently, the municipality is in a process of executing the updating of the supplementary valuation roll.
+Currently, the municipality is in a process of executing the updating of the supplementary valuation roll which will be finalised by 30 June 2021 and be effective in 1st July 2021.